 Later, work \cite{SaBarretoZworski1997} was complemented by the paper of Bony and H{\"a}fner \cite{BonyHafner2008}, where the authors considered the local energy decay for the wave equation on the de Sitter-Schwarzschild metric and proved expansion of the solution in terms of resonances.

-We refer to \cite{Dyatlov2011} and \cite{Dyatlov2012} for detailed analysis of rotating Kerr-de Sitter black holes.
-We mention also recent work \cite{Gannot2014}, where quasi-normal modes in rather different geometry of Anti-de-Sitter black holes are discussed.
-For the physics review we refer to \cite{KokkotasSchmidt1999} and more recent \cite{Bertietal2009}.

 Here we consider scattering of massless uncharged Dirac fields propagating in the outer region of de Sitter-Reissner-Nordstr{\"o}m black hole, which is spherically symmetric charged exact solution of the Einstein-Maxwell equations.
-We refer to \cite{DaudeNicoleau2011} for detailed study in this background including complete time-dependent scattering thery.
+We refer to \cite{DaudeNicoleau2011} for detailed study in this background including complete time-dependent scattering theory.
 We shall use expression obtained in these papers as the starting point of our study.
-The considered massless Dirac fields are represented by 2-components spinors $\psi$ belonging to the Hilbert space $L^2(\R\times \S^2;\,\C^2)$ which satisfy the evolution equation where $\sigma_3={\rm diag}(1,-1),$ $D_x=-i\partial_x$ and $D_{\S^2}$ denotes the Dirac operator on the $2D-$sphere $\S^2.$ The potential $\alpha$ is defined in (\ref{a2}) and contains all the information of the metric through the function $F.$ Moreover, $\alpha(x)$ decreases exponentially at both infinities, see (\ref{assa}).
-Note that Dirac operator in the exteriour region of of \dSRN black hole take the same form as a representation of Dirac operator $\cD_\sigma$ on the so called Spherically Symmetric Asymptotically Hyperbolic Manifolds $\Sigma=\R_x\times\S^2_{\theta,\varphi}$ (see \cite{Daudeetal2013}) equipped with the Riemanniann metric where $d\omega=d\theta^2+\sin^2\theta d\varphi^2$ is the euclidean metric on $\S^2.$ The assumptions on the function $\alpha(x)$ - that determines completely the metric - are $\alpha\in C^2(\R),$ $\alpha >0,$ and
+The considered massless Dirac fields are represented by 2-components spinors $\psi$ belonging to the Hilbert space $L^2(\R\times \S^2;\,\C^2)$ which satisfy the evolution equation (Eq.(1.5) in \cite{DaudeNicoleau2011}) where $\sigma_3={\rm diag}(1,-1),$ $D_x=-i\partial_x$ and $D_{\S^2}$ denotes the Dirac operator on the 2D-sphere $\S^2.$ The potential $\alpha$ is defined in (\ref{a2}) and contains all the information of the metric through the function $F$.
+Moreover, $\alpha(x)$ decreases exponentially at both infinities, see (\ref{assa}).
+Note that Dirac operator in the exterior region of \dSRN black hole takes the same form as a representation of Dirac operator $\cD_\sigma$ on the so called Spherically Symmetric Asymptotically Hyperbolic Manifolds $\Sigma=\R_x\times\S^2_{\theta,\varphi}$ (see \cite{Daudeetal2013}) equipped with the Riemannian metric where $d\omega=d\theta^2+\sin^2\theta d\varphi^2$ is the Euclidean metric on $\S^2.$ The assumptions on the function $\alpha(x)$ --- that determines completely the metric ---\\ are $\alpha\in C^2(\R),$ $\alpha >0,$ and